 So now we know that Greg would be better off selecting PAYE for 20 years while saving aggressively, and Sarah is best served to refinance and pay off her loans quickly.
 But what does loan repayment look like if their employment qualifies for PSLF?
-Say they’re working in a school or nonprofit hospital full time.
-How would they go about paying back their loans in that situation?
+Say they’re working in the public sector, such as a school or nonprofit hospital, full-time.
+How would they go about getting loan cancellation under a student loan forgiveness program?

-Let’s back up and list the three main criteria that someone has to meet to get PSLF:
+Let’s back up and list the three main qualifications that someone has to meet to get PSLF:

 - Have Direct Loans (not private loans or loans through the Federal Family Education Loan (FFEL) Program)